elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/hugo-website-tutorial-how-to-create-a-hugo-website-from-scratch.md

 headless: true
 services:
 - name: "Walk On Times"
-description: "This is our general admission gameplay time.
+Description: "This is our general admission gameplay time.
 You don't need to call ahead to book a time with us when there is walk-on time available."
 url: "/paintball-services/walk-on-play"
 icon: "/images/icons"
 - name: "Corporate Events"
-description: "Paintball is great for team building because it allows the players to work together as a cohesive unit to achieve a goal."
+Description: "Paintball is great for team building because it allows the players to work together as a cohesive unit to achieve a goal."
 url: "/paintball-services/corporate-entertainment-services"
 icon: "/images/icons"
 - name: "Paintball Parties"
-description: "Birthday Parties and special events are our specialties!
+Description: "Birthday Parties and special events are our specialties!
 Area 51 Paintball can help you plan a birthday or party event."
 url: "/paintball-services/paintball-parties"
 icon: "/images/icons"
 - name: "Paintball Equipment Repair"
-description: "We can help troubleshoot and repair your broken paintball markers and equipment to help you."
+Description: "We can help troubleshoot and repair your broken paintball markers and equipment to help you."
 url: "/paintball-services/paintball-equipment-repair"
 icon: "/images/icons"
 - name: "Paintball Equipment Sales"
-description: "Ready to upgrade your gear?
+Description: "Ready to upgrade your gear?
 We have a full selection of top models for you to choose from."
 url: "/paintball-services/paintball-equipment-sales"
 icon: "/images/icons"
 ---